 Remember the G3 is only $30 and for the price the video quality is perfectly fine.
 You get enough detail in the image to identify people and objects easily.
 Night-time recording is also brilliant; it captures a good amount of detail and the Infrared LED’s are responsive when turning on / off the lights.
 It’s certainly perfect for the home office or small business office use.

 One thing the G3 has that the Micro doesn’t is a 133-degree viewing angle.
 The lens is incredibly wide-angled and captures pretty much the entire room.
 Given it’s designed specifically for indoor use, this makes it a better buy for situations where capturing more of the room is of greater significance than slightly better image quality.

 It also supports streaming via RTSP, it’ll output a RTSP (h264 mpeg4) stream.
 You just need to enable it in the Unifi Protect software and you can then use the stream link to record the camera to a different NVR.
 I make use of the RTSP stream link to back-up all of my camera recordings.
-One disadvantage of the Unifi Protect system is that there isn’t a native way to back-up offsite or to the cloud, the RTSP stream option is a good work around for that purpose.
+One disadvantage of the Unifi Protect system is that there isn’t (at the time of writing this review) a native way to back-up offsite or to the cloud, the RTSP stream option is a good work around for that purpose.